unkcpz/tatzelwurm/DESIGN.md

 - Each real task is proceeded individually (corresponding to the `Process` in plumpy), and once run to comleted, the task's state is marked as complete and remove from coordinator's booking.
 - only one worker working on a task a time, automatic requeueing of tasks if the worker died for whatever reason

+3. Actioner

+There is always a guy look into system from outside and try to make some action.
+It is us the regular aiida user who is willing to launch, pause, resume, and kill the process.
+I call this role the actioner.
+The actioner will send the operation through message to coordinator and coordinator then send (or broadcase) the message to workers.

+#### Two tables

+The coordinator should grab two tables to operate on its mission.
+The two tables are workers table which record the workers state information and the tasks table which record the states of tasks.

+Everytime when the coordinator "look at" two tables, it needs to make the decision on what operation needs to be take.

 #### Proactive mission assignment to workers

-The major different between the legacy design and the new design is the way how missions assigned to worker.
+The major different between the legacy design and the new design will be the way how missions assigned to worker.

 - legacy design: worker take from queue channel.
 - new: coordinator hold a booking (with mutex so no racing).
 In every tcp stream with worker the coordinator look at booking and push mission to worker.